Think about what can happen as a result of being bullied:

 Many bullying situations can be much more complicated.
 When the bullying happens through gossip, name calling, intimidation, or trying to damage someone’s reputation, it can involve private, confidential details that another person doesn’t want shared.
 Maybe your friend is doing the bullying and you don’t want them to get in trouble.

 In situations where you’re not sure what to do, seeking advice from an adult you trust can be helpful.
-An adult, such as your parents or a favorite teacher, can help you think through different ways to respond, while ensuring everyone stays safe.
+An adult, such as a parent or a favorite teacher, can help you think through different ways to respond while ensuring everyone stays safe.

 Have you ever heard the old saying, “There is power in numbers”?
 In the world of bullying prevention, this is especially true.
 While it is absolutely important that each person does what they can, individual actions are magnified when we join forces.
 When a group of individuals works together for a common cause, that is when real change happens.